by Curt Wikstrom

 It is not immoral to strive to attain a life of dignity, virtue, peace, love, and tranquility.
 It is not wrong for us to avoid those who would prevent us from finding happiness in our lives.
 To claim that we can’t “discriminate against” those who would destroy all that is good in life is tyrannical.

-To be sure, the San Juan Democratic platform writers are not the only group to misuse the terms “discriminate” and “discriminated against”.
+To be sure, the San Juan Democratic platform writers were not the only group to misuse the terms “discriminate” and “discriminated against”.
 Many people have been mis-taught to use this terminology, often in the public schools that they attend.
 But we cannot be presented with logical and moral policy choices until words are used that are appropriate to the context of the issues that we face.
 And the appropriate words are not going to be “politically correct” words (words that are allowed).
 They will be “grammatically” correct words that are meant to enlighten, not deceive).